Frequently Asked Questions

 Q: How long does it take to process my application?

-A: We will generally be able to process your application, complete the required paperwork, and fund your first invoices within three business days of receiving your complete application and required accompanying documents.
-Some new clients take a little longer, and some a little less time.
+A: We are will generally be able to process your application, complete the required paperwork, and fund your first invoices within three to five business days of receiving your complete application and required accompanying documents.
 We will usually be able to provide you with preliminary approval within 24-48 hours.
+For larger deals requiring additional due diligence, additional time may be required.
+We will let you know when this is the case.

 Q: What is the difference between “recourse” and “non-recourse” factored invoices?

-A: No. CapitalPlus Equity specializes in helping growing businesses and also new, start-up companies with accounts receivables.
+A: No. CapitalPlus specializes in helping growing businesses and new, start-up companies with accounts receivables financing.
+Additionally, CapitalPlus puts most of the focus on your customers’ ability to pay as they ultimately become our debtor/payer.

 Q: Are my receivables held as collateral?

 A: Yes.
-CapitalPlus Equity purchases your invoices through the factoring process and, therefore, we become the first position lien holder on all of your invoices while you are a client.
+CapitalPlus purchases your invoices through the factoring process and therefore, we become the first position lien holder on all of your invoices while you are a client.

 Q: How long do I have to commit to factoring my invoices?